Balaji-Bharadwaj/HR-Hiring-Plan-Agent/README.md

 An AI-powered FastAPI backend and React frontend application that automates the creation of comprehensive hiring plans for HR professionals using LangChain tools and Google Gemini Pro.

+You can access the application with the following URL: https://hragent-793025276323.us-central1.run.app/

+Please find the sample prompts in Sample_Prompts.txt

 ## Table of Contents